t-lab-informal/Tommy-V/README.md

 ## Strongly Recommend
 - only one module per file
-- comments are in English only - to avoid compile errors
+- files' name, path and comments are in English only - to avoid compile errors

 ## TRV-32I